garysheng/faithwalk-os/perspectives/the-heroism-required-for-fatherhood.md

 Social media monetizes envy, lust, and pride—the exact sins that destroy marriages.
 Dating apps turn relationships into consumer choices.
 Entertainment glorifies infidelity, rebellion, and immediate gratification over patience, commitment, and sacrifice.

+The legal system itself has inverted the importance of sacred vows.
+As Father Josiah Trenham observes:

+> "I tell people, especially in Southern California, a lot of people have swimming pools.
+Most of the people who have swimming pools have contracts with a pool cleaner.
+He comes once a week.
+He cleans your pool.
+He puts some chemicals on.
+You never see him.
+But if you break your contract with him, he's going to sue you.
+In California where we did this, we're the ones who created no-fault divorce in 1969... if you break your pool contract, you're going to go to court.
+But you can break your sacred vows that you made usually in front of a minister of God and a congregation.
+Nobody watched you sign your contract with your pool cleaner."

+This perfectly captures the absurdity: violate a pool maintenance contract and face legal consequences, but violate sacred marriage vows witnessed by hundreds—often affecting children—and society shrugs.

 The sinfrastructure is so pervasive that staying spiritually clean requires constant vigilance.
 How do you protect children from influences that previous generations never had to consider? *[See: Recognize and Resist Sinfrastructure](../principles/recognize-and-resist-sinfrastructure.md) for understanding how these systems are engineered to promote sin.*

 **The role models are catastrophic.** Look at who our culture elevates as examples of masculinity: